hunchoradek/hunchoradek/README.md

 ### Hello, I'm Radek 👋

 Currently a 3rd year computer science student at Silesian Univeristy of Technology.
-22 years old, eager to learn new things and master the ones I already know.
+23 years old, eager to learn new things and master the ones I already know.
 Not afraid to put time and effort into learning.
-Currently focusing on the things i study, not doing much side work.
+Focusing on the things i study, not doing much side work.

 ## Stuff I'm familiar with
 - Linux systems and software
 - Python
-- Flask for web apps backend
+- Flask, Django
+- React.js
+- .NET
 - JavaScript, basic PHP
 - HTML and CSS for basic and more advanced websites
-- C++ and Java
+- C++, C#, Java
 - Basic knowledge of Wolfram Mathematica

 ## Stuff I want to learn or I'm learning at Uni:
 - More Java
-- C#
 - Advanced Python things
 - Go language

 ## Off-topic info
-- 🎵 Music enthusiast, especially UK grime or garage.
+- Music enthusiast, especially UK grime or garage.
 - Fluent in English and native in Polish, learning Portuguesse
 - FPS games enthusiast, most favourite is Counter Strike